 How will the rebates help the NSW farming community?

 The rebate package will help farming businesses and farm workers adopt a range of safety solutions that will make it safer to use quad bikes on their farm.

-Eligible farmers will be able to access two rebates worth up to $1,000 each and farm workers one rebate worth up to $400, based on the number and amount of safety solutions purchased.
+Eligible farmers will be able to access two rebates worth up to $1,000 each and farm workers can access a helmet rebate worth up to $90.

 What does the rebate package cover?

 - Up to $1000 for each agricultural side-by-side vehicle (SSV)